 Designed to improve navigation for robotic explorers and the operation of GPS satellites, the technology demonstration reports a significant milestone.

 Spacecraft that venture beyond our Moon rely on communication with ground stations on Earth to figure out where they are and where they’re going.
 NASA’s Deep Space Atomic Clock is working toward giving those far-flung explorers more autonomy when navigating.
-In a new paper published on June 30, 2021, in the journal Nature, the mission reports progress in their work to improve the ability of space-based atomic clocks to measure time consistently over long periods.
+In a new study, the mission reports progress in their work to improve the ability of space-based atomic clocks to measure time consistently over long periods.
+The paper was published on June 30, 2021, in the journal Nature.

 Known as stability, this feature also impacts the operation of GPS satellites that help people navigate on Earth, so this work also has the potential to increase the autonomy of next-generation GPS spacecraft.